Daniele Crespi: Mature work

 The remarkable works painted for Santa Maria della Passione, Milan, probably date also from the early 1620s.
-A set of organ shutters for the south organ depict Christ Washing the Feet of the Disciples when closed; when open they show the Raising of the Cross and the Deposition.
+A set of organ shutters for the south organ depicts Christ Washing the Feet of the Disciples when closed; when open, they show the Raising of the Cross and the Deposition.
 The latter, single, compositions crowd the tall and narrow shutters with passionate and intensely dramatic figures; they are intelligent reconsiderations of Lombard sources.
 By contrast, the Christ Washing the Feet of the Disciples is a stark, architecturally ordered presentation.
-Less secure is an early dating for the Supper of St. Charles Borromeo, a large picture painted for the same church.
+Less secure is an early date for the Supper of St. Charles Borromeo, a large picture painted for the same church.
 This, painted in simple blacks, reds and whites, shows a steeply foreshortened room containing a strikingly immediate image of the saint, seated alone at a table.
 Two figures in the background are amazed to see his frugal meal, and the viewer, coming on the saint from the opposite direction, seems also to be a secret witness to his austerity.
 Parallels have been drawn between this painting and the work of Francisco de Zurbarán, but no direct contact between the two artists has been demonstrated.

 Portrait of Antonio Olgiati, 1621–1622, priv. col.

 Crespi’s other works of the 1620s never achieved this pitch of psychological tension.
 The Martyrdom of St. Mark (1626; Novara, San Marco) is again based on Milanese models; it is the logical, reformed continuation of such large pictures as Cerano’s Baptism of St. Augustine and Camillo Procaccini’s St. Ambrose and St. Augustine Disputing (both 1618; Milan, San Marco).
-Throughout the 1620s Crespi’s production continued to be prolific.
+Throughout the 1620s, Crespi’s production continued to be prolific.
 Such works as the Road to Calvary (Milan, Pinacoteca di Brera), the Entombment (Budapest, Mus.
 F.A.) and the Pietà (Madrid, Museo del Prado) are possibly from the middle of the decade.
 The last two are remarkably indebted to the melting, emotional tenor of Giulio Cesare Procaccini’s work.
 Other altarpieces, probably from the very end of the 1620s, are grander and more classical.
 These include the Last Supper (Milan, Pinacoteca di Brera), the Coronation of the Virgin (Modena, Galleria Estense), the Baptism (Milan, Pinacoteca di Brera) and the Virgin and Child with St. Francis and St. Charles Borromeo (Milan, Pinacoteca di Brera).